Italy steel plant facing pollution case shutdown

 The whole site employs between 15,000 and 20,000 people and represent a major source of income for the Taranto area.

-It is one of the few large industrial plants in southern Italy, which is much less industrialised than the country's wealthy North.
+It is one of the few large industrial plants in southern Italy, which is much less industrialized than the country's wealthy North.

 Unemployment in Puglia was 15.6 percent in the first quarter of 2012, above the national average and twice as much as in the northern regions of Lombardy and Piedmont.
 ILVA workers marched against the plant's possible closure earlier this year.

 A study requested by local magistrates linked 386 deaths among the local population to ILVA's fumes in 13 years.
-The majority were living in two low-income neighbourhood very close to the plant.
+The majority were living in two low-income neighborhood very close to the plant.

 The study also showed a higher-than-average number of tumors among ILVA workers.